Mass flow sensor: Hot wire sensor (MAF)

 A hot thick film-grid MAF sensor.
 The intake air temperature sensor is visible outside, the film-grid is inside.

-A hot wire mass airflow sensor determines the mass of air flowing into the engine's air intake system.
+A hot wire mass airflow sensor determines the mass of air flowing into an engine's air intake system.
 The theory of operation of the hot wire mass airflow sensor is similar to that of the hot wire anemometer (which determines air velocity).
 This is achieved by heating a wire suspended in the engine's air stream, like a toaster wire, by applying a constant voltage over the wire.
 The wire's electrical resistance increases as the wire's temperature increases, which varies the electrical current flowing through the circuit, according to Ohm's law.
 When air flows past the wire, the wire cools, decreasing its resistance, which in turn allows more current to flow through the circuit, since the supply voltage is a constant.
 As more current flows, the wire's temperature increases until the resistance reaches equilibrium again.
 The current increase or decrease is proportional to the mass of air flowing past the wire.
 The integrated electronic circuit converts the proportional measurement into a proportional voltage which is sent to the ECU.

 If air density increases due to pressure increase or temperature drop, but the air volume remains constant, the denser air will remove more heat from the wire indicating a higher mass airflow.
 Unlike the vane meter's paddle sensing element, the hot wire responds directly to air density.
 This sensor's capabilities are well suited to support the gasoline combustion process which fundamentally responds to air mass, not air volume.
 (See stoichiometry.)